How to Live Green When No One Around You Is

 Inviting people to share in your green activities frames it as a fun and community-focused lifestyle.
 People won’t feel like you are condemning their personal choices — instead, they’ll see the appeal and accessibility of having a smaller carbon footprint.

 On the flip side, don’t share the potential negatives of a green life — if you know your friend hates the thought of getting dirty, don’t show them your compost pile.
 The objective is to make a sustainable life attractive to everyone and to share the fun and positive experiences with your community.

 5. Find a Support Network

 No matter where you are on our sustainability journey, we all need a support network for how to live green.

-Everyone needs a place to openly share their struggles and celebrate their successes.
+Everyone needs a place to share their struggles and celebrate their successes openly.
 In many ways, going green is choosing to live in a way that’s counter to the mainstream culture, and finding a supportive community is vital.

 If you can’t look to friends, family or co-workers for support, you might need to search for your community.
 Look around your local area for any groups or events where you can find like-minded people.
 Online forums and groups are also a great way to connect with like-minded people, either through environmental blogs, social media pages or conservation-oriented websites.